Ely-S/ely-s.github.io/about.md

 title: About Me
 ---

-*I'm an SF Bay Area-based data scientist*
+*I'm an SF Bay Area-based data scientist.*

 I have been programming since I was 13.
 I love coding for fun and contributing when I think I can help a project.
 Follow me on [GitHub](https://github.com/Ely-S)!